soloproyectos-js/jquery.sp-modal/README.md

 ### Pre-Configured Modal Dialogs

-Even though you can create a modal message from scratch, the library offers a set of pre-configured modal messages.
+Even though you can create a modal dialog from scratch, the library offers a set of pre-configured modal dialogs.

-**Creates an alert message window**
+**Creates an alert modal message**
 ```JavaScript
 $.spModal('alert', 'Message', 'This is a message');
 ```
 ![Alert Message Window](https://cloud.githubusercontent.com/assets/5312427/8512819/1851d5f2-2355-11e5-84c3-20f22be2463e.png)

-**Creates a confirm message window**
+**Creates a confirm modal message**
 ```JavaScript
 $.spModal('confirm', 'Please Confirm', 'Do you want to delete the item?', function () {
     // deleting item